-COVID-19 has caused a significant dislocation in the market, impacting how investment banks, capital markets firms and asset managers operate.
-We are seeing an unprecedented increase in the need for technology and work-from-home requirements like at no other time.
+COVID-19 has caused a significant dislocation in the market, impacting risk management in investment banking, capital markets and asset management firms.
+The main driving force behind these changes is that the industry is experiencing an unprecedented increase in the need for technology and work-from-home requirements.
 This new normal is driving financial services professionals to rapidly adopt technology to manage their client interactions via mobile applications, secure cloud solutions, and video conferencing to remain productive and collaborate with their colleagues.

 A critical element removed from the process of client engagement is in-person interactions.
 These include face-to-face meetings with corporate clients, all-day conferences, roadshows and field trips.
 Capital markets and investment professionals working from home need to find alternative ways to connect with each other and their clients.
 With effective technology and training, sell-side professionals can continue to deliver the essential value their clients require during this time of crisis and investment managers can continue to make knowledgeable investment decisions.

 The shift to virtual corporate access meetings from face-to-face meetings with investors has occurred swiftly.
 This is a busy time of year for companies and investors to get together at conferences, and overnight they have shifted to using video conference technologies via mobile and desktop.
 These meetings are more than a nice-to-have option and are viewed as an essential service aligned to the proper due diligence and oversight of a fund manager.
 We have observed a growing need for these events to be managed more systematically using tools which allow collaboration, tracking and web conferencing.
 Last month, we shared our compatibility of Tier1’s event software and how we are helping buy-side and sell-side clients alike adapt to their evolving needs.